agathoklisx/libved/README.md

   Defined but not being used, though i could happily use it if it was enforced by a standard.
   #define forever for (;;)

+  C idiom:
+  The inner code it uses a couple of macros to ease the development, like:

+   self(method, [arg,...])

+  This awaits an accessible "this" declared variable and it passes the specific type as the first argument to the calling function.

+  In this context "this" is an abstracted variable and works with objects with specific fields.
+Types like these, have a "prop" field that holds object's variables and as well a "self" dedicated field for methods (function pointers that their function signature contains "this" type as their first argument).

+  The properties of such types are accessible with the following way:

+  $my(prop)

+  Calling a Class method:

+  Class.method ([...])

+  Note that in this case "Class" doesn't pass any argument[s] to the calling method, so any argument[s] should be given explicitly.

+  Generally speaking, those macros, are just syntactic sugar, no code optimization, or the opposite, neither a single bit of penalty.
+It allows mainly expressionism and focus to the intentions.

+  In that spirit, also available are macros, that their sole role is to abstract the details over type creation/declaration/allocation, that assists to quick development.
+  The significant ones: AllocType, NewType, DeclareType.
+The first argument on those macros is the type name but without the _t extension, which is the actual type.

+  Finally, a couple of macros that access the root editor type or the parent's (win structure) type.
+Either of these three main structures have access (with one way or the other) to all the fields of the root structure, so all the above macros works everywhere the same, if there is a proper declared "this" with proper fields.

+  The underlying properties of the types are accesible through [gs]etters as none of the types exposes their data.

   Memory Interface:
   The library uses the reallocarray() from OpenBSD (a calloc wrapper that catches